Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Results and Discussion

 \subsection{Performance on mid-term simulation}

-In the previous section, we observed promising results from the model predicting one single timestep.
-However, it is necessary to evaluate the mid-term performance of the model since stability and correct generalization of the training data are crucial for obtaining a valuable method.
-For this purpose, we trained the model from 1 to 6 accumulated timesteps until convergence and from 7 to 13 with a fixed number of epochs.
+The promising results of the previous section show that the model can predict a single timestep effectively.
+However, it is necessary to evaluate the mid-term performance of the model since stability and a correct generalization are crucial for obtaining a valuable method.
+Thus, we trained the model from 1 to 6 accumulated timesteps until convergence and from 7 to 13 with a fixed number of epochs.
+Generalization properties can be improved by training with a large value of T. Unfortunately, as T increases, the training costs also increase, so it is necessary to find a balance between generalization and cost.
+In addition, the increase in T must be progressive.
+Otherwise, the training will diverge.
+In the first stages of the training with $1\leq T\leq 6$, we can execute as many epochs as we want since the cost is affordable, so we extend the execution until convergence.
+For $T \geq 6$ the execution costs increase.
+However, by executing a limited number of epochs (without reaching full convergence), the method retains adequate generalization properties and accuracy since the highest loss decrease occurs within the first training iterations (see Figure~\ref{fig:training_curves}).
 We also employed the callback mentioned in the previous section to reduce the learning rate on the fly.

-The experiment consists of a simulation of the training data from the first to the last.
+The experiment simulates of the training data from the first to the last.
 Thus, the baseline solver and the Deep-Convection start from the same initial conditions at 4 s and evolve until reaching 20 s, going along 399 timesteps.
 It is evident that the longer the simulation, the higher the effect of the coarse mesh in the error since the error accumulates from one timestep to another.
-Furthermore, the relative error in the y-component of the velocity will be higher than in the x-component due to the manifestation of the von Karman effect as an oscillation along the y-axis.
+Furthermore, the relative error in the y-component of the velocity is higher than in the x-component due to the manifestation of the von Kármán effect as an oscillation along the y-axis.
 Figure~\ref{fig:mid_term_all} gathers the evolution of all the variables involved in the simulation.

 Figures~\ref{fig:mid_term_all}(a) and~\ref{fig:mid_term_all}(b) show that the Deep-Convection model reduces the error more than 50\% both in the x- and y-velocity components until $t=12$ s.
 The reduction is even higher for the following timesteps, reaching a reduction above 75\% of both velocity components at $t=20$ s.
 This improvement in the performance of the DC model after $t=12$ s is due to the full development of the flow at this point, being the under-developed flow harder to enhance.
 The relative error in the y-component of the velocity is almost five times higher than in the x-component, as anticipated, and the increase of the error with time is much more controlled with the DC model than with the baseline one.
 At $t=20$ s, the velocity results are completely different, being the ones produced with the DC model more similar to the ground truth, as depicted in Figure~\ref{fig:mid_term_last_u}.